Welcome to the Columbia University supplemental essay prompts for the 2020-2021 application cycle! Here’s everything you need to know.

 This list should reinforce and expand on the personal narrative you are building throughout your college application.
 This doesn’t mean that if you’re a history buff all your favorite books have to be things like The Federalist Papers.
 Maybe you’re more of a Howard Zinn person, or a Walter Scott person for that matter.
 But if all your books are on or related to history you will risk looking a little one-dimensional.
 Let us know you’re also into horror fiction, feminism, old Toyota pickup maintenance, whatever.

 Same story: show your unique personality.
-If the only things you read are highly predictable publications like the New York Times or the Washington Post, at least tell us which sections you read.
+If the only things you read are highly predictable publications like the New York Times or the Washington Post, at least tell them which sections you read.

 More personality, more uniqueness.
 Don’t worry about trying to look cultured (if you have a genuine passion for opera or chamber music or lectures on Proust, that’s great, but don’t force it).
 Don’t worry about whether or not the admissions committee will share your interests.
 I recently had a conversation at an airport café with a young man from a small working-class town, and when Thunder Road came on, he confessed to me that he’d been to over 30 Bruce Springsteen concerts by the time he was 18.
 He showed me a video on YouTube of himself and a buddy singing with The Boss on stage in Newark when he was 17.
 I’ll never forget that guy.
 I don’t know if he ever applied to Columbia, but if he did, I sure hope he brought that anecdote up.

-Please answer the following short answer questions (300 words or fewer for each question): Please tell us what you value most about Columbia and why.
+Why are you interested in attending Columbia University?
+(200 words of fewer) Please tell us what you value most about Columbia and why.

-If you are applying to Columbia College, tell us what from your current and past experiences (either academic or personal) attracts you specifically to the field or fields of study that you noted in the Member Questions section.
-If you are currently undecided, please write about any field or fields in which you may have an interest at this time.
+For applicants to Columbia College, please tell us what from your current and past experiences (either academic or personal) attracts you specifically to the areas of study that you previously noted in the application.
+(200 words or fewer)

 I’m not a big fan of the “tell us what you’re going to major in” question, since by answering it, applicants risk reducing themselves to “prospective manager,” “prospective med school applicant” and so forth.
 But that’s not exactly what this question is asking.
 Here, you get to talk about yourself—your own experiences.